anovos/anovos-docs/docs/anovos-modules-overview/feature_recommender/index.md

 Our solution consists of 3 main steps:

 - Using the pretrained model, convert texual data into tensors (Text Embedding Technique)
-- Compute similarity scores of each input feature across both corpuses
+- Compute similarity scores of each input attribute name & description across both corpuses (Anovos Feature Corpus & User Data Dictionary)
 - Sort the results and get the matches for each input feature based on their scores

+See belwo the solution workflow for further understanding of our solution.

+// Solution Details Diagram

+As mentioned earlier, our solution design consists of 2 sub-modules in it, namely Feature Explorer & Feature Recommender.
+Below we detail the list of functions supported under each module.

 ### *Feature Explorer:*

+Feature explorer helps list down the potential features from our corpus based on user defined industry or/and use case.

 ### list\_all\_industry